thegetty/quire-docs/content/guide/metadata.md

 `resource_link` properties can also be internal pages of the publication or files from your publication, or can point to external resources or other websites.
 The atributes `type`, `name` (how the resource link will be listed in your publication), and `url` are required.

-To facilitate machine readability, it is a good idea to also include `link_relation`[&] and `media_type`[&] attributes from the IANA[&] lists if applicable ones for your particular resource are available.
+To facilitate machine readability, it is a good idea to also include `link_relation` and `media_type` attributes from the IANA[&] lists if applicable ones for your particular resource are available.

 ### Subjects